lepidosteus/blade/README.md

 Notes on requires:

-- "php": ">=7.4": might work with earlier versions (probably anythng 7.* at least), but I don't test it
+- "php": ">=7.4": might work with earlier versions (probably anything 7.* at least), but I didn't bother testing it
 - "illuminate/container": "^8.25": needed to provide our own replacement
 - "illuminate/view": "^8.25": blade itself, it will pull every other dependency it needs
 - "ramsey/uuid": "^4.1": needed for custom directives